 “No person, group, situation, or condition has the power to take away your happiness.
 NO ONE.
 NO THING.
 NEVER.
 The experience of joy is your God-given right.
 People can try to remove your happiness, but they cannot remove your peace unless you give them that power.
 If anyone seems to have stolen your peace, it is because you have allowed them into your sacred sanctuary and let them plunder your treasure.
 For you was peace created, given to you by its Creator, and established as His Own eternal gift.
 How can you fail, when you but ask for what He wills for you?”

 So, there you go.
-We don’t need to hide or be anxious about the future like the disciples.
+Unlike the disciples, we don’t need to hide or be anxious about the future.
 Have you ever wondered if they sat with regret knowing they did the unthinkable by abandoning Jesus and running away?
 Aside from Peter and Judas, we don’t know what was going through their heads.
 Did they have regrets?
 Did they wish they could have a do-over?
 I would think they must have!
-But, that’s the beauty of second chances!
-After Jesus invited them to a fish fry they were all on fire to serve the God they now knew as unfailing love and mercy, especially Peter the hater, turned lover of Christ, turned coward, turned forgiven, turned martyr for his now unshakable love of Christ.
+But that’s the beauty of second chances!
+After Jesus invited them to a fish fry, they were all on fire to serve the God they now knew as unfailing love and mercy, especially Peter, the hater, turned lover of Christ, turned coward, turned forgiven, turned martyr for his now unshakable love of Christ.
 Whew!

 Now, what about us?
 Here we are, kind of like the disciples, in the midst of what is surely one of the most uncertain times of our lives.
 And, funny thing, God is still here; still loving and merciful and compassionate.
 But, where are we?
 Good question.